Self build housing

 Stroud District Council is committed to supporting people to build their own home and has developed a register to find out what the demand is for self-build/custom build plots in the area.
 We will use the information to support negotiation with developers on self-build provision on larger housing sites – see our Local Plan Policy HC3 and to guide future policy making.
 We shall also be exploring ways in which it might be possible for people and plots to be brought together.
-Registration does not however guarantee that a suitable plot will be identified, or become available.

 In order to register you must meet the basic eligibility criteria set by Central Government: